Mountain

 K-8 · Private

-School attendance boundaries can change — always verify the current assignment for any specific address.
+School attendance boundaries can change, so always verify the current assignment for any specific address.

 Where to eat, drink, and play in Lake Arrowhead

-Dining and nightlife at Lake Arrowhead center on Lake Arrowhead Village — the lakeside commercial core — and the surrounding mountain hamlets of Blue Jay and Twin Peaks.
+Dining and nightlife at Lake Arrowhead center on Lake Arrowhead Village, the lakeside commercial core, and the surrounding mountain hamlets of Blue Jay and Twin Peaks.
 The market skews toward seasonal restaurants, lakefront patios, and a small but established cluster of fine-dining venues that serve the second-home community.

 Belgian Waffle Works